• Skip to primary navigation

 Temperature of Butter - I have used refrigerated butter for this recipe.
 Time will vary by a few minutes if you are using frozen butter or room temperature butter.
 The visual cues will not vary, so it's best to focus on them.

-Quantity vs Cook Time – 1 lb of refrigerated butter takes about 10 minutes, and yields 1.75 cups of ghee.
-2 lb takes about 18 minutes, and yields 3.5 cups of ghee.
+Quantity vs Cook Time - 1 pound of refrigerated butter takes about 10 minutes, and yields 1.75 cups of ghee.
+2 pounds takes about 18 minutes, and yields 3.5 cups of ghee.
 Look for visual cues outlined in the recipe to know when ghee is ready.

 FAQs